 Doddridge is a very small town located in the state of Arkansas.
 With a population of 3,231 people and just one neighborhood, Doddridge is the 113th largest community in Arkansas.

-Because occupations involving physical labor dominate the local economy, Doddridge is generally considered to be a blue-collar town.
-42.20% of the Doddridge workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Doddridge, you'll notice that it is more blue-collar than most other communities in America.
+42.20% of Doddridge’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Doddridge is a town of professionals, farmers, fishers, or foresters, and construction workers and builders.
 There are especially a lot of people living in Doddridge who work in healthcare (48.62%), farm management occupations (22.02%), and food service (6.42%).

 You will also find that a lot of people in Doddridge work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.